EvitaKnits/stitch-space/README.md

 -   Sprint Planning: this involved taking the highest priority issues and assigning them to the first sprint.
 The highest priority story involves wiring up the front and back ends so may take up the whole sprint.
 This was the only one marked as must have.
 The next two were should haves and the final one a could have.
 This gave me a breakdown of 25% for must, 50% for should and 25% for could.
 -   Sprint Retrospective:
-    -   Achievements: Completing the thin slice and connecting the placeholder front-end and back-end.
+    -   Achievements: Completing the thin slice and connecting the placeholder frontend and backend.
     -   Progress: A stable, deployed base on which to develop the rest of the project.
     -   Challenges: There was less time than anticipated to work on my project and the thin slice proved more difficult to complete too.
 The Cross-Origin Resource Sharing (CORS) element needed specific configuration that took a while to figure out for example.
-    -   Action Next Sprint: The goal for next sprint is to get the basic page structure created with dummy data, to provide a basis from which to develop the back-end further in future sprints.
+    -   Action Next Sprint: The goal for next sprint is to get the basic page structure created with dummy data, to provide a basis from which to develop the backend further in future sprints.

 ### Sprint Two: 16/09 to 22/09